Confessions Pt.2: Peace Time Disclosure, War Time Regret

 All this reads like conspiracy theories when it's in fact decade-old news.

 The problem isn't just living in public.
-Private channels are equally problematic.
+Private channels are equally taxing.
 The most dangerous timeline isn't your profile; it's your sent folder.
 If I had a pound for every conflict caused by a chat text…

-Did you ever notice how much gets lost in translation when we communicate over the wire?
-The lack of behavioral visual cues, sender and receiver being in wildly different time, location, and emotional spaces makes us read into things even in business settings.
 The "…" typing, "online" status, and "read" UI indicators don't just exploit our insecurities to keep us active longer.
 They affect our perception of the sender's reactions to our texts and color their words with the tone we're projecting.
 You know, when they're typing, then they stop, typing again, stop, typing, stop, disappear offline.
 They must be pissed off about what was just said.
 When in fact, they were simply in the queue and had to stop texting to pay for their groceries.

 When it comes to fears concerning people we love and depend on, insecurities and crippling doubt will fuck with anyone's mind and push any one of us into paranoid irrational behavior.